 The COVID-19 pandemic is one of the most significant health and financial crisis that we have faced in modern history.
 It has triggered extensive research by governments and companies into the transmission and infectivity rates of the virus.
-Respiratory droplet transmission is now considered one of the most critical mechanisms responsible for the rapid spread and continued circulation of virus.
+Respiratory droplet transmission is now considered one of the most critical mechanisms responsible for the rapid spread and continued circulation of the virus.

-An area that is now gaining increasing traction on the spread of the virus is through airborne transmission.
+An area that is now gaining increasing traction on the spread of the virus is the airborne transmission.
 There is a misguided perception that COVID-19 only spreads through contact.
-Even if people wear masks and keep more than six feet apart, the virus will build up in indoor environments to the point that it poses a danger.
+Even if people wear masks and keep them more than six feet apart, the virus will build up in indoor environments to the point that it poses a danger.